nesi/agdr-validator/README.md

                         path to output file for validation report -p PROJECT, --project PROJECT
-                        Project code, e.g. AGDRXXXXX, required for TSV output -t, --tsv             include this flag to convert spreadsheet to TSV output for Gen3 ingest
+                        Project code, e.g. AGDRXXXXX, required for TSV output -r PROGRAM, --program PROGRAM
+                        Program name, required for TSV output.
+If unspecified, program name will default to TAONGA -t, --tsv             include this flag to convert spreadsheet to TSV output for Gen3 ingest
 ```